gaphor/gaphas/README.txt

 that had been updated) will be drawn in the order in which they reside in the Canvas (first root item, then it's children; second root item, etc.)

-There used to be a draw_children() method in the view context.
-This method has been rendered obsolete (mainly to speed up drawing).
 The view context passed to the Items draw() method has the following properties:

 :view:     the view we're drawing to